PIC4SeR/PdM_NoveltyDetectionFramework/README.md

 ## Description of the project

-This NDF project is a way to detect nolveties/changes on new datasets, given a model pretrained with 'normal' datasets.
+This NDF project is a way to detect nolveties/changes on new datasets, given a model pretrained on 'normal' datasets.
 It is composed by two parts: AI Unit and Maintenance Control Unit.

 ## Installation procedure